Azure/azure-spring-apps-landing-zone-accelerator/ARM/README.md

 2. Run the add-routes.sh bash script or the commands within it to set the default routes on the Spring Cloud subnets.

-## Post Installation
+## Post Deployment

-1. Install one of the following sample applications:
+Install one of the following sample applications:
     * [Simple Hello World](https://docs.microsoft.com/en-us/azure/spring-cloud/spring-cloud-quickstart?tabs=Azure-CLI&pivots=programming-language-java)
     * [Pet Clinic App with MySQL Integration](https://github.com/azure-samples/spring-petclinic-microservices)